custom-components/pyscript/docs/new_features.rst

 The latest release is 1.0.0, released on November 9, 2020.
 Here is the `stable documentation <https://hacs-pyscript.readthedocs.io/en/stable>`__ for that release.

-Since that release, the master (head of tree) version in GitHub has several new features and bug fixes.
+Over time, the master (head of tree) version in GitHub will include new features and bug fixes.
-Here is the master `latest documentation <https://hacs-pyscript.readthedocs.io/en/latest>`__.
+Here is the master `latest documentation <https://hacs-pyscript.readthedocs.io/en/latest>`__ if you want to see the new features or bug fixes.

 Planned new features post 1.0.0 include:

-- ``del`` can delete state variables and state variable attributes
+- support mqtt triggers (#98, #105)
 - use ``aionofity`` to auto-reload newly written script files, at least on linux (#74)
 - consider allowing native Python functions inside pyscript (#71)
 - consider implementing function decorators (#43)